free-audio/clap/spec.rst

 - Provide a validation plugin, which should signal anything wrong the host does
 - Provide a validation host, which should give hard time to the plugin and ensure that basic functionnality are working
+- Provide a libclap2vst, which adapts a clap plugin interface to a vst plugin interface
+- Provide a remote plugin/host library
+- Provide a libvst2clap, which adapts a vst plugin interface to a clap plugin interface

 Design choice
 -------------